astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 ![](.)
 *Schematic example of memory architecture with 2 GPU devices.*

-[THE REST IS COPIED FROM FERRARI VS TRUCKS]

-What this means, in the end, is that you can store a lot of data in your L1 caches and register files on GPUs to reuse convolutional and matrix multiplication tiles.
-For example the best matrix multiplication algorithms use 2 tiles of 64x32 to 96x64 numbers for 2 matrices in L1 cache, and a 16x16 to 32x32 number register tile for the outputs sums per thread block (1 thread block = up to 1024 threads; you have 8 thread blocks per stream processor, there are 60 stream processors in total for the entire GPU).
-If you have a 100MB matrix, you can split it up in smaller matrices that fit into your cache and registers, and then do matrix multiplication with three matrix tiles at speeds of 10-80TB/s — that is fast!
-This is the third reason why GPUs are so much faster than CPUs, and why they are so well suited for deep learning.

-Keep in mind that the slower memory always dominates performance bottlenecks.
-If 95% of your memory movements take place in registers (80TB/s), and 5% in your main memory (0.75TB/s), then you still spend most of the time on memory access of main memory (about six times as much).
-Thus in order of importance: (1) High bandwidth main memory, (2) hiding memory access latency under thread parallelism, and (3) large and fast register and L1 memory which is easily programmable are the components which make GPUs so well suited for deep learning.

 Now, when it comes to GPU capability, we must look at three things:

 * Compute performance measured by the number of **trillion float operations per second (TFLOPS)**.